 - Mortality rate following surgery.
-This is the number of patients who die following surgery.
+This is the number of patients who die in the hospital following surgery.

 - Volume: Studies suggest that for many surgical procedures, hospitals that perform high volumes have better quality outcomes, i.e. lower short-term and long term mortality and morbidity.
 Volume is an indicator of experience, which influences outcomes in multiple ways.
 In addition to the experience of surgeons in performing specific procedures, high volume hospitals may institute specific care processes that improve outcomes and have the infrastructure dedicated to particular clinical specialties, including related technology and intensive care personnel.
 Commitment to quality standards throughout the institution is also an important determinant of better outcomes.1,2 In addition, outcomes for high-risk procedures have been shown to be better when performed by more highly-trained surgeons than by general surgeons.3

-Most of the lobectomy procedures at Cedars-Sinai Medical Center (CSMC) are performed using a minimally invasive approach, at a rate significantly greater than the compare group* of California hospitals.
+Most of the lobectomy procedures for lung cancer patients at Cedars-Sinai Medical Center (CSMC) are performed using a minimally invasive approach, at a rate significantly greater than the compare group* of California hospitals.

 Average Length of Stay

 Comparisons of Cedars-Sinai Medical Center Volume with Other Hospitals

 1Bach PB, Ann Intern Med 2009; 150:729-30